A Green Home Is A Healthy & Efficient Home

 or Call 573-552-7346

 David is a former IL State Licensed Lead Abatement Supervisor and WQA Certified Water Specialist and has an extensive building and construction management background.
-He is currently the General Manager for Bolivar Insulation Solutions and is an accredited “LEED Green Associate”
+He currently works as a Commercial Property Advisor/Realtor and is an accredited “LEED Green Associate”

 “The Green Building Certification Institute (GBCI) administers credentialing programs that measure and improve the performance of buildings and communities as defined by industry systems such as the LEED® (Leadership in Energy and Environmental Design) Green Building Rating System™.”